Country _ Name

 Market size for payment services and biggest payment service providers

 Electronic payments are regularly and widely used.
 The notable example is the Octopus card, which is a local card-based payment method similar to the Oyster Card in the UK and Suica in Japan.
 Originally, the Octopus card was only applicable to in-person payments on transportation and retail payments.
 Now it has expanded its application to online payments.
-According to Octopus, more than 30 million Octopus cards are in circulation, and approximately 98% of people in Hong Kong within the ages of 15 and 64 have an Octopus card.
+According to the Transport Department, there are more than 36 million Octopus cards are in circulation, and the number of daily transaction is over 15 million.
+Approximately 95% of people in Hong Kong within the ages of 15 and 64 have an Octopus card.

 Additional comments regarding the economic situation for payment services or what FinTech’s must be aware of in this business area